duckdb/duckdb-web/docs/archive/0.8/sql/statements/pivot.md

 ---
+blurb: The PIVOT statement allows values within a column to be separated into their own columns.
+expanded: SQL
 layout: docu
+railroad: statements/pivot.js
+redirect_from:
+- docs/archive/0.8.1/sql/statements/pivot
+selected: Documentation/SQL/Pivot
 title: Pivot Statement
-selected: Documentation/SQL/Pivot
-expanded: SQL
-railroad: statements/pivot.js
-blurb: The PIVOT statement allows values within a column to be separated into their own columns.
 ---

 The `PIVOT` statement allows distinct values within a column to be separated into their own columns.